MIDL-Conference/midl-website-2026/pages/index.md

 # Medical Imaging with Deep Learning
 ## Taipei, 08—10 July 2026
 ## Paper Submission is Open!
-Submission link and details please see Call for Paper
+Click the button to submit!

 <p class="button">
   <a href="https://2026.midl.io/call-for-papers" target="_blank">Click Here to Submit Your MIDL 2026 Papers!</a>